trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

 - Monitor metrics using the **Monitor tab**, MLflow, and TensorBoard.
 4. Inference:
 - Save the model and do the inference of the predicted image and of the high resolution image.
-5. HR and LR image comparasion:
+5. HR and LR image comparison:
-- It does the comparasion of the low resolution and of the high resolution image after the training.
+- It does the comparison of the low resolution and of the high resolution image after the training.

  ## Local deployment on AI Studio